Skip to Content (Press Enter) Skip to Footer (Press Enter)

 2. Transforming with Care: Over the next 30 to 40 days, the body is gently transformed into soil inside the vessel.
 The process is carefully monitored every step of the way.

-3. Resting and Stabilizing: Once the transformation is complete, the soil is screened and rests for an additional 30 days.
+3. Resting and Stabilizing: Once the transformation is complete, the soil is screened and aloowed to rest for an additional 30 days.
 This step ensures the soil is stable and ready for the family’s use.

 4. Returning the Soil: At the end of the process, about one cubic yard of nutrient-rich soil (compost) is returned to the family.
 This soil can be used to plant a tree, create a memorial garden, or restore land.
 Families can choose how much to keep and whether to donate any portion.
 About 70% of families choose to keep the entire amount.

-Terramation uses natural materials – straw, alfalfa and sawdust – to transform the body into soil in a controlled and respectful environment.
+Human composting uses natural materials, like straw, alfalfa, and sawdust, to transform the body into soil in a controlled and respectful environment.
 Straw is a natural insulator, alfalfa supplies nitrogen to the microbes that transform the body, and sawdust absorbs all moisture.
 Remember, we are over 70% water, and need to be sure that everything is both absorbed, and transformed.

-Organic reduction or terramation avoids embalming chemicals, doesn’t require permanent land use like burial, and is much more energy efficient and environmentally friendly than cremation
+Human composting is a natural, organic process that avoids embalming chemicals, doesn’t require permanent land use like burial, and is significantly more energy-efficient and environmentally friendly than cremation.

 How much soil is produced?